Diesel Particulate Filters: DPFs explained

 Passive regeneration

-To make sure that the regeneration takes place, it's advised that diesels are driven for a good 30 to 45 minutes on a motorway or A-road at a constant speed.
+To make sure that the regeneration takes place, it's advised that diesels are driven for a good 30 minutes each week on roads where a constant speed of 60mph or more can be maintained.

-However, passive generation isn't always possible, for instance if you sit in lots of traffic.
-So car manufacturers have designed active regeneration.
+However, passive generation isn't always possible, for instance if you regularly sit in stop-start urban traffic, leading to car manufacturers developing active regeneration.

 Active regeneration

-Active regeneration works by injecting extra fuel in order to increase the the temperature of the exhaust gases and burn off the soot in the DPF.
-It still requires a journey of a reasonable length though - around 10 minutes at 40mph or more is the suggested time.
+It still requires a journey of a reasonable length, though — around 10 minutes at 40mph or more is the suggested time.

 How do I know if my DPF is regenerating?

 When the DPF is regenerating you may notice the the cooling fans running and higher fuel consumption.
-The tell tale sign for many is a hot and unusual smell from under the car.
-The engine idle speed can also be higher than usual.
-If your car has start-stop, you'll likely find that it's deactivated during regeneration.
+The telltale sign for many is a hot and unusual smell from under the car.

 How do I know if my DPF is blocked?

 DPFs get clogged with soot if regeneration doesn't happen often enough.
-If that's the case you'll get a DPF dash warning light come up.
-It looks like this symbol:
+If that's the case you'll see a DPF dash warning light pop up which looks like this:

-This usually happens to drivers of older diesels that do lots of short trips, or lots of start/stop driving, because the vehicle doesn't get up to a high enough temperature to achieve passive regeneration.
+This usually happens to drivers of older diesels that do lots of short trips, or lots of slow speed urban driving, because the vehicle doesn't get up to a high enough temperature to achieve passive regeneration.
 Cars with active regeneration should see fewer DPF problems.

-How long can you drive with DPF light on?
+How long can I drive with the DPF warning light on?

 Not very long is the answer.
-When the DPF light comes on your dash, it's indicating that your DPF filter is nearing its capacity and requires prompt action.
+When the DPF warning light appears on your dash, it's indicating that the filter is nearing its storage capacity and requires prompt attention.

 Though your vehicle won't immediately stop once the light appears, prolonged driving without addressing the issue can result in significant problems such as poor fuel economy, decreased performance and in extreme cases, engine damage.